chirag-kaura/chirag-kaura/README.md

 ## 👨‍💻 About Me

-I'm **Chirag Kaura**, a Data Science & AI postgraduate student at **Praxis Tech School**, exploring the intersection of:
+I'm **Chirag Kaura**, currently pursuing a **Post Graduate Diploma in Data Science & AI at Praxis Tech School**.

+I'm exploring the intersection of:

 * 📊 **Data Science & Machine Learning**
 * 🤖 **Generative AI & LLM Applications**
 * 📈 **Financial Analytics & Quantitative Finance**
 * 📉 **Data Visualization & Market Intelligence**

-I enjoy working with data from the ground up — understanding the problem, exploring the data, building analytical models, and turning the results into insights that support better decisions.
+My goal is to build **data-driven and AI-powered solutions** that transform raw information into meaningful insights and better decisions.

 > **Turning data into decisions — one dataset, model, and market insight at a time.**